 Video surveillance systems shall be used in a manner consistent with all college policies, including those that cover non-discrimination, sexual harassment, privacy, and freedom of expression.

-The Coordinator of Facility Management or The Coordinator of Facility Management's designee will coordinate the posting of signage indicating that public areas on the campus are under video surveillance:
+The Director of Campus Safety will coordinate:

+the posting of signage indicating that public areas on the campus are under video surveillance:

 video surveillance systems installation, management, and operation; and the retrieval, deletion and storage of video clips.